milbits/oldcord/README.md

 # What is OldCord?

-OldCord is a [BetterDiscord](https://betterdiscord.app " ") theme that reverts most of the 2021 rebrand, based on [GT-RevertRebrand](https://github.com/Goose-Nest/GT-RevertRebrand)
+OldCord is a [BetterDiscord](https://betterdiscord.app " ") theme that brings back the 2020 ui, based on [GT-RevertRebrand](https://github.com/Goose-Nest/GT-RevertRebrand)

 ### Note: enable "Sync Profile Themes" in Accessibility
 ![image](https://cdn.discordapp.com/attachments/1056211378882498641/1064923652174389278/image.png)